digipet007/Kitten-Insult-Generator/README.md

 # Kitten-Insult-Generator
 ## Overview
 Kitten Insults generates a random sentence made up of two adjectives and a random noun, situated above a randomly generated picture of a cat.
-Our team used three different APIs for this: Words API, the Merriam-Webster Dictionary API, and The Cat API.
+Our team used three different APIs for this: The Words API, The Merriam-Webster Dictionary API, and The Cat API.

 ![kitten insult demo](demo/kittninsult4.gif)